-- The strategy is based on compound growth and 10% share price increases are relatively frequent whilst 50% increases are not.
-As each investment is slightly larger than the previous one you need 18 trades at 4% for a 100% growth not 25.
+- Compound growth is key, as each investment is slightly larger than the previous one you only need 18 trades at 4% to double your original pot not 25.

 - At some point in time there will be a big stock market drop and you need to be able to accept a few years of no growth whilst the market recovers.

-- This strategy is aimed at building a pot for retirement not for income, so it is best suited to those who have have a job or another source of regular income.
+- Because of this short term holding has to be aimed at building a pot for retirement rather than for income, so it is best suited to those who have a job or another source of regular income.

 This approach is contrary to the traditional view that shares should be bought and held for a number of years as I believe that doing this is very risky